HL7/fhir-medmorph/input/pagecontent/reportsubmission.md

 * The Backend Service App SHALL populate the sender's FHIR endpoint in the MessageHeader.source.endpoint element.

-* The Backend Service App SHALL populate the Bundle.identifier element as the persistent business identifier for coorelating responses.
+* The Backend Service App SHALL populate the Bundle.identifier element as the persistent business identifier for correlating responses.

 * The Backend Service App SHALL populate the Bundle.timestamp element with the bundle creation time.